-I’ve loved this salad since I was a little girl!
-I can hardly think of a family gathering that this salad wasn’t at back then.
+I have loved this salad since I was a little girl!
+In fact it’s hard to think of a family gathering that this salad wasn’t a part of back then.

 My favorite thing about this delicious veggie salad, as an adult, is that it’s not a boring ‘ol veggie tray, but everyone is still getting their veggie servings in!